-Article 33 (Acquisition of part of certain properties)
+Article 33 (Acquisition Modification of part of certain properties the 1965 Act)

-- 7.30 Article 33 will apply where Horizon is only seeking to acquire part of a property (for example, part of a garden).
-In the interests of fairness, this article sets out a process where a landowner can serve a counter-notice to a notice of acquisition requiring Horizon to acquire the property in its entirety.
-Where Horizon does not agree to the acquisition of the entire property, the matter will be referred to and determined by the Upper Tribunal (Lands Chamber) who will determine whether or not the acquisition of part of the property can be undertaken without "material detriment" (i.e. a significant effect on its value or usefulness) to the remaining parts of the land.
-Precedent this article can be found in other granted DCOs, such as in article 24 of in the Keuper Underground Gas Storage Facility Order 2017 and article 31 of the Hinkley Point C (Nuclear Generating Station) Order 2013.
+7.30 Article 33 will apply where Horizon is only seeking to acquire part of a property (for example, part of a garden) ("notice to treat land").
+In the interests of fairness, this article sets out a process where a landowner can serve a counter-notice to a notice of treat requiring Horizon to acquire the property in its entirety ("counter-notice land"), not just the part identified in the notice to treat.
+Where no counter-notice is served, sub-paragraph (3) requires the owner to sell the land identified in the notice to treat.

+7.31 Sub-paragraphs (4) to (9) of article 33 set out the process where the owner serves the counter-notice but Horizon does not agree to the acquisition of the counter-notice land.
+In such an event, the matter will be referred to and determined by the Upper Tribunal (Lands Chamber) who will determine whether or not the notice to treat land can, in fact, be undertaken without "material detriment" (i.e. a significant effect on its value or usefulness) to either the notice to treat land or the counter notice land.